davidjrh/dnn.rediscachingprovider/README.md

 ============
 <ol>
 <li>
 Provision a Redis cache to be used by your DNN instance.
 Perhaps one of the fastest ways to do it is to provision an Azure Redis cache by following the steps described at http://msdn.microsoft.com/en-us/library/dn690516.aspx, remember to provision the DNN instance on the same datacenter location to improve performance.
 You can also provision your Redis cache on your premises by following instructions provided at http://redis.io/download.
-The caching provider has been tested with the Win64 Redis port and working well.
+The caching provider has been tested with the Win64 Redis port.
 </li>
 <li>Download from the https://github.com/davidjrh/dnn.rediscachingprovider/tree/master/Release folder the latest version of the DNN Redis Caching provider</li>
 <li>Using the Extensions page of your DNN instance, upload and install the Redis caching provider.
 Once installed, will be the default caching provider. </li>